Max Miller (politician): Personal life

 Miller is Jewish.
-Trump appointed him to the Holocaust Memorial Council in December 2020.

-Miller became engaged in 2021 to Emily Moreno.
+He was accused of espousing anti-Christian sentiment in 2023 after he attacked Elizabeth Marbach, the communications director of Ohio Right to Life for a religious-based tweet, stating "This is one of the most bigoted tweets I have ever seen."
+Marbach was fired shortly thereafter, and it was later revealed Miller's then-wife was on the board of directors of the organization, which led to some suggesting she may have had a role in Marbach's firing, although the organization denied it.
+After being fired, Marbach was defended by Minnesota Democratic congresswoman Ilhan Omar.
+Miller later publicly apologized for his remarks.

+Relationships

+Miller dated Trump White House aide Stephanie Grisham from 2019 to 2020.
+In October 2021, Grisham said that Miller had been physically abusive to her, cheated on her, and lied to her.
+Miller filed a defamation lawsuit against her.
+He voluntarily dismissed the case with prejudice in August 2023.

+Miller became engaged in 2021 to Emily Moreno, daughter of Senator Bernie Moreno.
+They married in August 2022 at the Trump National Golf Club Bedminster in New Jersey.
+The couple has a daughter who was born in November 2023.
+In August 2024, on the couple's second wedding anniversary, Miller filed for divorce.

 Legal issues

-Miller pleaded no contest to two misdemeanor charges in 2007, after being charged with assault, disorderly conduct and resisting arrest; the charges were later dismissed as part of a diversion program.
+Miller pleaded no contest to two misdemeanor charges in 2007 after being charged with assault, disorderly conduct, and resisting arrest; the charges were later dismissed as part of a diversion program.

 In 2009, he was charged with underage drinking; after he pleaded no contest, that charge was dismissed under a first-time offenders' program.

 In 2010, Miller pleaded guilty to disorderly conduct stemming from a late-night physical altercation in Cleveland Heights, Ohio.

-In 2011, he was charged with "operating a vehicle without reasonable control" and operating a vehicle impaired (OVI) after crashing his Jeep Laredo, and told officers that he had had "two to three beers and several shots" the night before and "woke up in urine-soaked pants".
+In 2011, he was charged with "operating a vehicle without reasonable control" and operating a vehicle impaired (OVI) after crashing his Jeep Grand Cherokee, and told officers that he had had "two to three beers and several shots" the night before and "woke up in urine-soaked pants".
 Miller pleaded guilty to a misdemeanor and failure to control.
 In 2018 and 2021, he called the events "youthful mistakes".

-In October 2021, former White House press secretary Stephanie Grisham, who had dated Miller, said he had "been physically abusive" to her, "cheated" on her, and "lied" to her.
-Miller filed a defamation lawsuit against her.
-Judge Emily Hagan rejected Grisham's appeals to dismiss the case.
+In June 2025, Miller reported being the target of an antisemitic threat and road rage incident while driving to work.
+According to a 911 call, Miller claimed that a man in another vehicle displayed a Palestinian flag, threatened to kill him and his daughter, and used antisemitic slurs.
+Miller, who is Jewish, filed a complaint with police, and a 36-year-old suspect was arrested and charged with aggravated menacing.
+The U.S. Capitol Police worked with local law enforcement to investigate.
+Congressional leaders condemned the incident as an example of rising political violence.